McLouth Steel: Closing

 McLouth Steel's 1996 demise can be attributed to a mixture of causes.

 McLouth only produced flat-rolled steel, with 75% of its customers being automotive.
-Its attempts to diversify, including purchase of trucking/coke/ore companies, did not generate the revenue or savings projected.
+Its attempts to diversify, including purchase of trucking, coke, and ore companies, did not generate the revenue or savings projected.
 Multiple recessions, cheap overseas steel, and lessened steel use in cars and trucks also harmed the company.

-McLouth was "top-heavy" with a ratio of 1 supervisor to every 4 workers, while the union desired 1 supervisor to every 15 workers.
+McLouth was top-heavy, with a ratio of 1 supervisor to every 4 workers, while the union desired 1 supervisor to every 15 workers.
 McLouth had an extremely generous wage package, something the union was cooperative about reducing in later years as the need to cut costs increased.

 In the spirit of its old slogan, "Pioneers in Steel Technology", McLouth often led the way in implementation of new processes while other steelmakers capitalized on McLouth absorbing those costs.
-Competitors then optimized the process, outdoing McLouth's production/efficiency.
-Aging and incorrectly-sized equipment paired with low employee morale/productivity in the 1980s/90s subsequently lowered the quality of steel, creating reputation problems.
+Competitors then optimized the process, outdoing McLouth's production and efficiency.
+Aging and incorrectly sized equipment paired with low employee morale and productivity in the 1980s and 1990s subsequently lowered the quality of steel, creating reputation problems.

+These factors, in addition to the economic conditions of the era, helped bring about the closure of a small, innovative, integrated steel company.